 During the study, drivers were also asked how quickly they removed droppings from their cars.
-Only 17 per cent, one in six, said they wiped off deposits immediately when they saw them, 20 per cent said they took action "within a couple of days" while 55 per cent waited until the next car wash.
-The remaining 8 per cent never washed their cars or left it to others to organise.
+Only 17% – one in six – said they wiped off deposits immediately when they saw them, 20% said they took action "within a couple of days" while 55% waited until the next car wash.
+The remaining 8% never washed their cars – or left it to others to clean it off for them.

-As well as being unsightly, insurance industry figures show bird droppings on vehicles can be an expensive problem and estimate the damage caused by bird-poop-stained paintwork costs motorists ?57m a year in unnecessary repairs.
+As well as being unsightly, insurance industry figures show bird droppings on vehicles can be an expensive problem and estimate the damage caused by bird-poop-stained paintwork costs motorists millions per year in unnecessary repairs.

 Halfords car cleaning expert David Howells said: "This research does have a serious side because the problem annoys drivers, causes damaged paintwork and affects the value of vehicles.
 To protect your bodywork from damage, droppings should be carefully cleaned off as soon as possible."

 Theories abound on motoring and social networking websites as to why birds are attracted to pooping on some cars more than others.
 A Lexus driver reckoned newly polished cars suffer because birds see a reflection of themselves.
 A Ford Focus owner agreed and said the darker the color the deeper the reflection and the more violent the reaction.
 An Alfa Romeo owner said it depends where you park and a Mercedes driver said blue was the worst as it reminded birds of water.

 Others thought birds saw red as a danger or birds went for similar colors to their own plumage.
 For example such, at seaside resorts seagulls might aim for white cars, while in cities pigeons may go for grey.
 The Halfords study found little difference between cities and the seaside in the colors that specific species of birds apparently aim for.